 The cryptocurrency community have been growing rapidly and depending on who you listen to cryptocurrencies are poised to either simply replace Paypal and Western Union by providing a simpler, cheaper way of transferring money, or collapse of the dominant financial institutions into a smoking, crumbling heap.
 Hmmm, probably somewhere in between :).

 While cryptocurrencies aren’t perfect, they do allow people to participate in issuing their own currency and decide the rules that govern them.
 This is very similar to the motivations behind Loomio but for finances instead of decision-making.

 Loomio is used by Bitcoin groups

 Given that crypto groups are often spread out geographically and have similar ethos its not surprising that a number of them have started Loomio groups:

 Redstar Mining is a publicly traded bitcoin mining cooperative that doesn’t have a physical meeting space.
 Loomio enables members to make business decisions in a private virtual space.

 Ethereum is another really interesting crytpo group that we’re in contact with.
-They’re starting a more generally applicable ‘crypto-platform’ that can be used for all kinds of applications -insurance, cooperative shareholding, secure identification etc. That’s why is really important to keep any kind of insurance in case of something bad happen, like a natural disaster, to have an easy way to claim it like using Insurance Claims in Florida and keep on with your life.
+They’re starting a more generally applicable ‘crypto-platform’ that can be used for all kinds of applications -insurance, cooperative shareholding, secure identification etc. That’s why is really important to get any kind of insurance from sites as Insurance Partnership, in case of something bad happen, like a natural disaster, to have an easy way to claim it like using Insurance Claims in Florida and keep on with your life.

 Loomio accepts bitcoin and dogecoin